Label-Efficient Object Detection via Region Proposal Network Pre-Training: Related Work

 Recent success in supervised object detection has been largely driven by multi-stage architectures that combine region proposal methods with region-based convolutional neural networks (R-CNNs), in order to produce classification and localization predictions~\cite{girshick2014rich,girshick2015fast,ren2015faster,he2017mask,cai2018cascade}.
 The capstone Faster R-CNN~\cite{ren2015faster} proposes the region proposal network (RPN); a fully convolutional network that simultaneously predicts bounding boxes and objectness scores at each spatial location, thus enabling learning of high quality proposals while sharing representations with the detector head.
 Notable further extensions to this architecture include Mask R-CNN~\cite{he2017mask} and Cascade R-CNN~\cite{cai2018cascade}.
 In this work we draw inspiration from the aforementioned advances found in the supervised object detection literature and introduce a pretext task capable of pre-training both R-CNN and RPN multi-stage detector components, towards gaining maximal benefit from the capabilities of these architectural ideas under the \mbox{self-supervised} paradigm.

-\subsubsection{Self-Supervised Learning for Object Detection}
+\subsection{Self-Supervised Learning for Object Detection}

 The renascence of self-supervised learning (SSL) provides an effective initialization strategy, alternative to supervised pre-training, that is capable of learning useful representations from unlabeled data.
 Instance discrimination-based methods are now able to efficiently pre-train feature extractor components resulting in strong downstream performance in classification tasks, competitive with supervised pre-training~\cite{henaff2020data,he2020momentum,chen2020simple,grill2020bootstrap}.
 Such pre-training strategies have also been shown to boost object detection performance in label-scarce settings~\cite{he2020momentum,grill2020bootstrap}.
+For example, in BYOL~\cite{grill2020bootstrap}, two augmented views are processed by an online branch and a target branch with the same network architecture.
+The parameters of the target branch are the moving average of the parameters of online branch with stop-gradient.
+A similarity loss is minimized between two views to optimize the online branch.
 The state-of-the-art method, SoCo~\cite{wei2021aligning}, extends the strategy beyond solitary feature extractor pre-training and includes also detector head alignment, which consists of a feature pyramid network (FPN)~\cite{lin2017feature} and region of interest (RoI) head~\cite{girshick2015fast}.
 Object proposals (\ie~bounding boxes) are generated in a heuristic fashion using selective search~\cite{uijlings2013selective}, allowing object-level (rather than global image-level) features to be contrasted.
 Although the detector head components are pre-trainable, SoCo~\cite{wei2021aligning} disregards the RPN.
+Similarly, although~\cite{bai2022point,islam2023self} quantitatively outperform SoCo through the proposal of improved contrastive learning strategies, none of these studies pay attention to the pre-training of the RPN component.
 This omission results in a requirement to train the RPN from scratch with data that contains downstream task labels.
 In this work, we demonstrate that pre-training RPN components with an appropriate pretext task can further improve performance, especially with respect to localization error reduction.